CalibratorDev/Portfolio/README.md

 I hope to expand my knowledge of things technical in nature, and to help progress any business, projects, or goals either I or anyone else has, as I enjoy assisting others to achieve what they wish to.
 I mainly wish to learn coding languages so i can start working on my own goals and personal projects, to further my own personal education and expertise.

+## Resume
+You can download my CV as [a PDF from my Google Drive]([https://drive.google.com/file/d/11FJNgtF8fAgEQIFJ0aA9S9O8_6_7Jgp-/view?usp=sharing](https://docs.google.com/document/d/155h0gsRPgkTg7OCCO6XJdd1HNC0Y82cnN-dI5M-8wgM/edit?usp=sharing)).

 \/ START WORING HERE \/

-## Resume
-You can download my CV as [a PDF from my Google Drive](https://drive.google.com/file/d/11FJNgtF8fAgEQIFJ0aA9S9O8_6_7Jgp-/view?usp=sharing).

 ## Skills